OR13/draft-steele-spice-profiles-bcp/draft-steele-spice-profiles-bcp.md

 # Introduction

-Verifier's have digital credential requirements that reduce their liability, improve their transaction throughput, comply with local, regional or international laws, and support their environmental, social and governance objectives and values.
+Verifiers have digital credential requirements that reduce their liability, improve their transaction throughput, comply with local, regional, or international laws, and support their environmental, social and governance objectives and values.

-Requirements are often expressed as "Policy Documents", and furnished to holders, in order to enable them to easily comply.
-For example, sometimes to receive a new credential, a holder may need to present one or more existing credentials, and different regional agencies might have unique requirements regarding the quality age, and issuing authority of these credentials.
+Requirements are often expressed as "Policy Documents", and furnished to holders, to enable them to easily comply.
+For example, sometimes to receive a new credential, a holder may need to present one or more existing credentials, and different regional agencies might have unique requirements regarding the quality, age, and issuing authority of these credentials.

-Not all the attributes of a credential may be necessary to disclose, and the details of the serialization are often less relevant to the verifier than the authenticity and integrity of the credential attributes attributes.
+Not all the attributes of a credential may be necessary to disclose, and the details of the serialization are often less relevant to the verifier than the authenticity and integrity of the credential attributes.

-Verifier's need to update their policies as new credential formats become available, but still need to ensure that mandatory attributes are disclosed, even while changing the securing mechanisms and serialization details.
+Verifiers need to update their policies as new credential formats become available, but still need to ensure that mandatory attributes are disclosed, even while changing the securing mechanisms and serialization details.

-Depending on how a verifier wrote their policy, the process of updating it in order to take advantage of new capabilities, safer cryptography, smaller message sizes, or advances in data minimization, can be difficult.
+Depending on how a verifier wrote their policy, the process of updating it to take advantage of new capabilities, safer cryptography, smaller message sizes, or advances in data minimization, can be difficult.

 This document provides guidance to policy writers, enabling them to construct